Welcome! We're glad you found us!

 Like the national movement on Facebook at www.facebook.com/mothersoutfront/

-Attend the monthly meeting of Amherst MOF – third Monday, 6pm in Amherst.
+Amherst monthly meeting is the third Wednesday, 6-8pm in Amherst.
 Open to all.
-Light dinner served.
 Children welcome.

 Host a house party at your home or institution.

-Attend a Springfield Climate Action Coalition meeting to do anti-poverty and implement the Climate Action Plan for the city.
-Contact felicia.mednick at verizon dot net
+Attend a Springfield Climate Action Coalition meeting to do anti-poverty work and implement the Climate Action and Resilience Plan for the city.
+Contact felicia.mednick at verizon dot net.

 Contact info email@example.com

-On January 25, 2017 Mothers Out Front Pioneer Valley partnered with Climate Action Now for a community event called "Climate Action in a Time of Crisis."
-There were 650 people in attendance at First Churches in Northampton.
-Lily Lombard, Northampton MOF member, was moderator for the four speakers: Solomon Goldstein Rose, State Rep for Amherst/Pelham/Granby; State Senator Stan Rosenberg; Marty Nathan, community activist and physician; Nat Fortune, physics professor, Smith College.
+We partnered with Climate Action Now on "Climate Action in a Time of Crisis," which drew 650 people in attendance at First Churches in Northampton.
 Mothers Out Front members led a variety of break out groups including Talking with Children About Climate Change, Consumerism and Climate Change, Telling Your Story/Public Narrative, Talking to Local Officials About Climate Change, and more.
-These small groups were not only rich and rewarding.

 Gas Leaks Campaign